aparimita755/aparimita755.github.io/_pages/about.md

 ## About me
 Greetings!
-I am a Postdoctoral research fellow in the [Civil and Environmental Engineering Department](https://cee.mines.edu/) of Colorado School of Mines, USA.
+I am currently a Postdoctoral research fellow in the [Civil and Environmental Engineering Department](https://cee.mines.edu/) of Colorado School of Mines, USA.

 I have a B.Tech.
 (Bachelor of Technology) degree in Civil Engineering from [IGIT Sarang](https://igitsarang.ac.in/) and M.Tech.
 (Master of Technology) and Ph.D. degrees in Water Resources Engineering and Management from [IIT Guwahati](https://iitg.ac.in/).
 During my Ph.D., I worked on characterizing the hydraulic and retention properties of unsaturated and near-saturated soils using experimental and numerical modelling.
 This research offered a rapid, non-intrusive, and non-invasive means for accurately quantifying the soil hydraulic and retention characteristics using transient flow measurements from disc infiltrometers.